-In addition to quinoa and oats, Food for Life's Ezekiel Bread sells whole-grain bread products that are surprisingly healthy and super tasty-nothing like the bleached, squishy, white bread you may have grown up eating.
-Ezekiel Bread is hearty and satisfying, thanks to a combination of plant protein and fiber.
-Plus, it's tasty.
+In addition to quinoa and oats, Food for Life's Ezekiel Bread sells whole-grain bread products that are surprisingly healthy and super tasty—nothing like the bleached, squishy, white bread you may have grown up eating.
+Ezekiel Bread is hearty and satisfying, thanks to a combination of plant-based protein and fiber.
+Plus, it's packed with flavor.
 Learn more about why we love this sprouted grain bread and why it's so good for you.

 What Is Ezekiel Bread?

-Food For Life, the makers of Ezekiel Bread, makes a wide variety of wholesome options.
+Food For Life, the makers of Ezekiel Bread, makes a wide variety of wholesome whole grain products.
 From pasta to English muffins, everything the company produces is free of preservatives and full of whole grains.
 The company even uses a slow-bake method for optimal nutrient retention (some vitamins are sensitive to high temperatures).
-The bread itself, is made from sprouted grains, so it has a bit of a heartier texture than your typical whole grain bread.
+The bread itself is made from sprouted grains, so it has a bit of a heartier texture than your typical whole grain bread.
 It's sturdy (great for sandwiches) and also makes delicious toast.

 Related: 6 Reasons You Should Be Eating Carbs